open-telemetry/opentelemetry.io/content/en/blog/2024/otel-operator-q-and-a/index.md

 For reference,
 [check out this thread in the #otel-operator CNCF Slack channel](https://cloud-native.slack.com/archives/C033BJ8BASU/p1709321896612279).

-### Q2: How can I securely reference access tokens in the OpenTelemetryCollector’s configuration?
+### Q2: How can I securely reference access tokens in the Collector's configuration?

 In order to send OpenTelemetry data to an observability backend, you must define at least one [exporter](/docs/collector/configuration/#exporters).
 Whether you